WomensCodingCircle/CodingCircleJavascript/README.md

 ## Lesson 6 Objects
 In lesson six you will learn about objects and their properties and methods.
 **Project** A website that creates an acrostic poem with the user's name.

+## Lesson 7 Builtins
+In lesson seven you will learn about the built in objects Date and Math **Project** A website that will let a user play MASH